Freddy0517/week1/README.md

  ## Basic Bash Command

  'pwd' print current woking directory

  'cd' change directory

  'ls' list content

  'ls -a' list all files

  'mkdir' make directory

  'touch' create a dummy file placeholder

+ 'cat' to concatenate or display file to stdout

+ 'echo' to print to screen

+ 'echo >> file" to redirect output to a file